Brockman 4 mine

 The Brockman 4 mine is an iron ore mine located in the Pilbara region of Western Australia, 60 km north-west of Tom Price.
 The mine, located near the existing Brockman mine, was opened in 2010.
 The mine is fully owned and operated by Rio Tinto Iron Ore, which owns many mines in the area.
 The mine is serviced by the Boolgeeda Airport.

-In May 2020, Rio Tinto achieved notoriety for its blasting of archaeologically highly significant and also culturally sensitive Australian Aboriginal sacred sites in Juukan Gorge order to expand Brockman 4.
+In May 2020, Rio Tinto achieved notoriety for its blasting of archaeologically highly significant and also culturally sensitive Australian Aboriginal sacred sites in Juukan Gorge in order to expand Brockman 4.
 A government inquiry was established to investigate the incident on 11 June 2020.

 The Hamersley Range, where the mine is located, is, with 80% of all identified iron ore reserves in Australia, one of the major iron ore provinces in the world.

 Overview

 Brockman 4 is located approximately 25 km south of the Brockman 2 mine.
 The mine, which cost US$1.520 billion to build, was initially scheduled to produce 22 Mt annually, with a doubling of capacity planned by 2012, to help achieve Rio Tinto's goal of raising iron ore production from the Pilbara from 220 Mt annually (as of 2010) to 330 Mt.